tdlight-team/tdlight-java/README.md

       1. **NOT** use again the old file ids because they have been deleted!
 (Example: If you receive the file 12 after OptimizeStorage is not the same file 12 that you received before *TdApi.OptimizeStorage*, because the id 12 has been reused)
       2. Re-enable internet connection using *TdApi.DisableProxy*

+## Removed features
+### Local databases encryption
+Local databases are no longer encrypted and deleted data is no longer overwritten with zeroes.
+This reduces IOPS and helps TDLight preserving SSDs life.
+### Local text indicization
+TDLight removed completely local text indicization, so if you search for some text it will search it through telegram servers.

 ## Other reccomended options
 * Options: